 Williams syndrome, which has a prevalence of between one in 10,000 and one in 20,000, arises from deletions in a group of genes, including the Elastin locus, on the long arm of chromosome 7 at 7q11.
-Congenital heart defects, as well as distinctive facial features, abnormal calcium metabolism, failure to thrive during infancy, and moderate levels of intellectual impairment characterize many individuals with Williams syndrome.
+Congenital heart defects, as well as distinctive facial features, abnormal calcium metabolism, failure to thrive during infancy, unique personality with increased friendliness, and moderate levels of intellectual impairment characterize many individuals with Williams syndrome.